mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

-* _Authentication Set_ - A combination of an identity and public key for a device, determining if a given device can check for- and apply software updates from the Mender server.
+* _Authentication Set_ - A combination of an identity and public key for a device, determining if a given device can check for- and apply software updates from the Mender Server.
 A given device identity can have multiple Authentication sets and each can be in one of the following states:
   * rejected
   * accepted